-On completion of the Auction, the Successful Bidder will be deemed to have been awarded a provisional license.
-The Successful Bidder will be required to pay the balance of the spectrum license fees due to the Commission within 14 business days from the date of the Award of the Provisional License.
+On completion of the Auction, each Successful Bidder will be deemed to have been awarded a provisional license and will be required to pay the balance (Winning Bid Amount Less the IBD) of the Spectrum license fees due to the Commission on or before January 07, 2015.

-2.5 THE PRE-QUALIFICATION PROCESS
+2.6 THE PRE-QUALIFICATION PROCESS

-To qualify to bid in the Auction process, Applicants will not have to be licensed Network Operators in Nigeria.
+To qualify to bid in the Auction, Applicants will not have to be Licensed Network Operators in Nigeria.
 However, Applicants will have to be companies registered in Nigeria with the Corporate Affairs Commission.
-Interested parties will be subject to a set of prequalification criteria and only parties that meet these criteria will be allowed to take part in the Auction.
+Interested parties will be subject to a set of pre-qualification criteria and only parties that meet these criteria will be allowed to take part in the Auction.
+The criteria are: